AlbinDalbert/Finance-Tracker/README.md

 # Finance-Tracker
-webbapp that tracks you finances via your banks API
+webapp that tracks you finances via your banks API